International Cup Competition

 As of September 1, 2011, Level B events will be not be offered and only A and Elite level athletes will represent the USA at the International Cup competition.

-The updated IC Selections Procedures and Policies Manual is available to Elite Members in Members Only>Documents.
+The updated IC Selections Procedures and Policies Manual is available here and in Members Only>Documents.

 2017 International Cup Documents